 MACE 6360 (3-3-0) Communication Strategies for Ministry

-This course will cover effective communication channels used in the church and denominational ministry.
+Course will cover effective communication channels used in the church and denominational ministry.
 It will provide overview of the kinds of communication strategies such as verbal, print, art, drama, radio, television/film, multimedia, the Internet, and more.
-The course will also explore the process of communication analysis, internal and external audience communication, and include readings from various Christian publications as well as speaking and writing assignments in various contexts.
-Winter.
+The course will also explore the process of communication analysis, internal and external audience communication, and include readings from various Christian publications as well as speaking and writing assignments in various contests.